Jason-Cooke/Reddit_Mobile/README.md

 **Bonus Points:**

-- [x] Be able to store the fetched content locally so that if you relaunch the app, it will display that content first before fetching for new content.
-I recommend using Redux Persist or AsyncStorage.
+- [x] Be able to store the fetched content locally so that if you relaunch the app, it will display that content first before fetching for new content, using Redux Persist.
 - [ ] Works on both iOS and Android.

 ## Libraries used and why I chose them